-California Jobs First's 'Regional Investment Initiative' is a state-wide program that is distributing \$454 million to seed regional economies that are equitable, climate-forward, and create high-quality jobs in sustainable sectors that are desirable to communities.
+California Jobs First's Regional Investment Initiative is a state-wide program that is distributing \$426 million to seed regional economies that are equitable, climate-forward, and create high-quality jobs in sustainable sectors that are desirable to communities.

 Redwood Region RISE (Resilient Inclusive Sustainable Economy) is the name of our region's initiative, which includes Tribal Lands, Del Norte, Humboldt, Lake, and Mendocino Counties.
-A regional collaborative of 130+ seated members with over a thousand residents from across the Redwood Region, our goal is to create a roadmap with fair strategies to invest in making our communities more resilient, diverse, and environmentally sustainable.
+A regional collaborative of 150+ seated members with over a thousand residents from across the Redwood Region, our goal is to implement our 10-year Regional Economic Roadmap with fair strategies to invest in making our communities more resilient, inclusive, and environmentally sustainable.